That calculated dollar amount results from a 450.7% acceleration from 5 years earlier in 2020 when Turkmenistan’s exports totaled $2.52 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Turkmenistan has highly positive net exports in the international trade of petroleum gases, refined petroleum oils and crude oil.
+Historically, Turkmenistan earns highly positive net exports in the international trade of petroleum gases, refined petroleum oils and crude oil.
 In turn, these cashflows indicate Turkmenistan’s strong competitive advantages under the category mineral fuels including oil.

 Products Causing Turkmenistan’s Worst Trade Deficits